remast/remast.github.io/articles/2019-11_Go-for-SonarCloud-with-Github-Actions/Go-for-SonarCloud-with-Github-Actions.md

         run: make test
 ```

 Now Github runs our pipeline on every push to the git repository.
-The pipeline set's up an Go environment, clones, the repository and finally builds and tests with `make test`.
+The pipeline set's up an Go environment, clones the repository and finally builds and tests with `make test`.
 The tests also calculate the code coverage of the tests and save it in `bin/cov.out`.

 ## Run the SonarCloud Analysis as Step
 Now we can add the SonarCloud analysis as step in our pipeline using the [sonarcloud-github-action](https://github.com/SonarSource/sonarcloud-github-action).
 But before that you need to register for SonarCloud.
 You can use your Github account to sign up.